Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 This quickstart assumes a basic understanding of Kubernetes concepts.
-For detailed information on Kubernetes, see the Kubernetes documentation.
+For more information, see Kubernetes core concepts for Azure Kubernetes Service (AKS).

 Sign in to Azure

 Sign in to the Azure portal at https://portal.azure.com.